CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_Ex4.md

 ## Review

-1. In this exercise, you learnt how to set up Cloud Discovery and generate a snapshot report using sample logs.
+In this lab, you have completed the following tasks:

+- Enabled integration between Defender for Endpoint and Defender for Cloud Apps.
+- Generated a snapshot report using traffic logs to discover cloud app usage.
-1. You also learnt to analyze app usage, risk levels, and detect unsanctioned apps from the dashboard.
+- Analyzed shadow IT activity, assessed app risk levels, and marked unsanctioned apps.

-## Click Next to continue
+### You have successfully completed the lab.